gemmaellis16/memory_game/README.md

 ### * **Features to be implemented**

-* When submitting the form, the information should be sent to the yoga studio email account.
+* When submitting the form, the information should be sent to Dr Chick's game account.
 * Chat bot that can assist the user.
-* Interactive map for the location with a link to google maps.
+* Interactive scoreboard.
 * Include information on how their data will be used (GDPR-Law).
-* Yoga videos for those that can not attend class.
-* One scrollable page with all the information on one page to make it user friendly.

 ### * **Further Testing**

 * The website was tested on Google Chrome and Safari browsers.

-* The website was viewed on a variety of devices such as desktop, laptop, tablet and iphone.
+* The game was viewed on a variety of devices such as desktop, laptop, tablet and iphone.

-* A large amount of testing was conducted to ensure that all pages were linking correctly.
+* A large amount of testing was conducted to ensure that all buttons were working correctly.

-* Friends were asked to review the site and content to point out any bugs/user experience.
+* My toddler and some of my pupils in school were asked to play the game and asked to give feedback.

 [Back to top](#table-of-contents)